- Should I have breast reconstruction?

 Nipple and areola reconstruction

-You can decide if you want to have your nipple and the dark area around the nipple (areola) reconstructed.
-Nipple and areola reconstructions are optional and usually the final phase of breast reconstruction.
-This is a separate surgery that is done to make the reconstructed breast look more like the original breast.
-It can be done as an outpatient after drugs are used to make the area numb (under local anesthesia).
-It is usually done after the new breast has had time to heal (about 3 to 4 months after surgery).
+Nipple and areola reconstructions are usually the final phase of breast reconstruction.
+This is a separate surgery done to make the reconstructed breast look more like the original breast.
+It can be done as an outpatient procedure.
+It’s usually done after the new breast has had time to heal (about 3 to 4 months after surgery).

 Ideally, nipple and areola reconstruction matches the position, size, shape, texture, color, and projection of the new nipple to the natural one (or to the other one, if both nipples are being reconstructed).
 Tissue used to rebuild the nipple and areola comes from the newly created breast or, less often, from another part of your body.
 In some cases, doctors build up the areola and nipple area with donor skin that’s had the cells removed.
 If a woman wants to match the color of the nipple and areola of the other breast, tattooing may be done a few months after the surgery.

 Some women opt to have just the tattoo, without nipple and areola reconstruction.
 A skilled plastic surgeon or other professional may be able to use pigment in shades that make the flat tattoo look 3-dimensional.

 Last Revised: 09/13/2016